 The time has come.
 Maybe it’s because of a health reason, a better opportunity, or a lack of growth, but the job you’re at is no longer the one for you.
 How you quit a job is almost as important as how you enter a new one.
 Though you may want to go out in a dramatic way, resist the urge and choose a better tactic.
-Here’s how to quit with dignity.
+Here’s how you can quit your job without burning bridges:

 Be Absolutely Sure

 Before you officially quit, make sure that’s what you want to do.
 Consider the pros and cons of both your job and the one you’re applying for.
 You don’t want to quit your present job in haste and find yourself regretting it.
 Avoid that awkward phone call asking for your job back by making absolutely sure that you want to quit in the first place